localvoid/ivi/README.md

 All components has an interface `(component) => (props) => VDOM`.

-Outer function is used to store internal state, creating dataflow pipelines and attaching hooks and should return an "update" function.
+Outer function is used to store internal state, creating dataflow pipelines, attaching hooks and creating an "update" function.
 It is important that outer function doesn't have any access to the `props` to prevent unexpected "memory leaks". `component` is an opaque object, it is used as a first argument for almost all component functions like `invalidate()`, `useEffect()` etc.